civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 74.111

-      **(1)** If, on application by the Commissioner **or a person granted leave under section 103.1**, a court finds a strong prima facie case that a person is engaging in or has engaged in conduct that is reviewable under paragraph 74.01(1)(a), and the court is satisfied that the person owns or has possession or control of articles within the jurisdiction of the court and is disposing of or is likely to dispose of them by any means, and that the disposal of the articles will substantially impair the enforceability of an order made under paragraph 74.1(1)(d), the court may issue an interim injunction forbidding the person or any other person from disposing of or otherwise dealing with the articles, other than in the manner and on the terms specified in the injunction.
+      **(1)** If, on application by the Commissioner or a person granted leave under section 103.1, a court finds a strong prima facie case that a person is engaging in or has engaged in conduct that is reviewable under paragraph 74.01(1)(a), and the court is satisfied that the person owns or has possession or control of articles within the jurisdiction of the court and is disposing of or is likely to dispose of them by any means, and that the disposal of the articles will substantially impair the enforceability of an order made under paragraph 74.1(1)(d), the court may issue an interim injunction forbidding the person or any other person from disposing of or otherwise dealing with the articles, other than in the manner and on the terms specified in the injunction.

-      **(2)** Any application for an injunction under subsection (1) **must** include a statement that the Commissioner **or the person granted leave under section 103.1** has applied for an order under paragraph 74.1(1)(d), or that the Commissioner **or the person** intends to apply for an order under that paragraph if the Commissioner **or the person** applies for an order under paragraph 74.1(1)(a).
+      **(2)** Any application for an injunction under subsection (1) must include a statement that the Commissioner or the person granted leave under section 103.1 has applied for an order under paragraph 74.1(1)(d), or that the Commissioner or the person intends to apply for an order under that paragraph if the Commissioner or the person applies for an order under paragraph 74.1(1)(a).

-      **(3)** Subject to subsection (6), the injunction has effect, or may be extended on application by the Commissioner **or the person granted leave under section 103.1**, for any period that the court considers sufficient to meet the circumstances of the case.
+      **(3)** Subject to subsection (6), the injunction has effect, or may be extended on application by the Commissioner or the person granted leave under section 103.1, for any period that the court considers sufficient to meet the circumstances of the case.

-      **(4)** Subject to subsection (5), at least 48 hours' notice of an application referred to in subsection (1) or (3) **must** be given by or on behalf of the Commissioner **or the person granted leave under section 103.1** to the person in respect of whom the injunction or extension is sought.
+      **(4)** Subject to subsection (5), at least 48 hours' notice of an application referred to in subsection (1) or (3) must be given by or on behalf of the Commissioner or the person granted leave under section 103.1 to the person in respect of whom the injunction or extension is sought.

-      **(5)** The court may proceed ex parte with an application made **by the Commissioner** under subsection (1) if it is satisfied that subsection (4) cannot reasonably be complied with or **that** the urgency of the situation is such that service of the notice in accordance with subsection (4) might defeat the purpose of the injunction or would otherwise not be in the public interest.
+      **(5)** The court may proceed ex parte with an application made by the Commissioner under subsection (1) if it is satisfied that subsection (4) cannot reasonably be complied with or that the urgency of the situation is such that service of the notice in accordance with subsection (4) might defeat the purpose of the injunction or would otherwise not be in the public interest.

-      **(6)** An injunction issued ex parte **as the result of an application made by the Commissioner under subsection (1)** has effect for the period that is specified in it, not exceeding seven days unless, on further application made **by the Commissioner** on notice as provided in subsection (4), the court extends the injunction for any additional period that it considers sufficient.
+      **(6)** An injunction issued ex parte as the result of an application made by the Commissioner under subsection (1) has effect for the period that is specified in it, not exceeding seven days unless, on further application made by the Commissioner on notice as provided in subsection (4), the court extends the injunction for any additional period that it considers sufficient.

   **(2)** Subsection 74.111(8) of the Act is replaced by the following:

-    **(8)** If an injunction issued under this section **as the result of an application made by the Commissioner under subsection (1)** is in effect, the Commissioner **must** proceed as expeditiously as possible to complete any inquiry under section 10 arising out of the conduct in respect of which the injunction was issued.
+    **(8)** If an injunction issued under this section as the result of an application made by the Commissioner under subsection (1) is in effect, the Commissioner must proceed as expeditiously as possible to complete any inquiry under section 10 arising out of the conduct in respect of which the injunction was issued.

 ### Section 242